CBMU Fall Conference 2025

 Toronto, ON M5H 1A1

 A block of rooms has been reserved for the CBMU delegates at a group rate of $325 per night (single/double occupancy).
-The cut-off date for accepting reservations into this room block is October 17th, 2025.
-After this date rooms are subject to availability and higher rates.
+There are limited rooms remaining.
+For any new reservations, please contact cbmu@cbmu.com directly for assistance.

 Directions, transportation & parking details can be found here.